PTA

 24

 Graduates of the program will be awarded an Associate in Science degree in Physical Therapist Assistant.
 However, earning the AS degree does not automatically entitle the graduate to practice as a Physical Therapist Assistant.
-The graduate must apply for permission to sit for the California State Board Examination and pass in order to gain licensure in the state of California.
+The graduate must apply for permission to sit for the California State Board Examination and pass the exam in order to gain licensure in the state of California.

 Perform patient interventions in the form of treatment for various disabilities and age ranges, under the direction of a physical therapist.
 These interventions may include therapeutic exercise, neuromuscular re-education, physical agents (such as electrical stimulation or ultrasound) and mobility training.
 Physical therapy is intended to increase patient safety and independence, decrease pain, facilitate healing and promote a healthy lifestyle to prevent injury and disease.